 well in the face of adversity, trauma, tragedy, threats or significant sources of stress — such as family and relationship problems, serious health problems,

 Resilience is why, despite adversity, some seem to prosper in life while others flounder or turn to self-destructive behaviors.

-Not all are born with resilience, but it can be built or increased.
+Not everyone is born with resilience, but it can be built or increased.
 The APA authors go on to say that building resilience is like building a muscle, and similarly it

 takes time and intentionality.
 They advise focusing on four core components — connection, wellness, healthy thinking and meaning —